stackbit-projects/academixdao-77313/content/pages/index.md

       AcademixDAO is a community owned and governed academic publishing organization
     subtitle: >-
-      Academix builds and integrates all features of a traditional academic journal while ensuring continual community governance through incentivization mechanisms on desirable actions.
+      Academix builds and integrates all features of an academic journal while ensuring continual community governance through incentivization mechanisms on desirable actions vital to research & science.
     items:
       - type: FeaturedItem
         title: Faster